Knowledge Hub / How Much Can You Get in Student Loans?

 Federal Direct PLUS Student Loan Limits

 While the ability to borrow more is a major perk, keep in mind that PLUS Loans have the highest interest rate of any federal loan.
-If you are a parent borrowing to pay for your child’s education, you may want to refinance Parent PLUS Loans later to reduce your interest rate.
+If you’re a parent borrowing to pay for your child’s education, you may want to refinance Parent PLUS Loans later to reduce your interest rate.

 If you’ve reached the annual or aggregate maximums for federal subsidized and unsubsidized loans, PLUS Loans may be an option if you are a graduate student or if your parents are willing to borrow on your behalf.